Skyfire Cycle: Plot

-Jake and Terry meet with Parlov, who states he's received death threats.
-While searching for suspects, Jake finds evidence that Parlov may have sent the threats to himself, as the letters on the threats and Terry's advice are the same.
-When they confront Parlov, he states that he didn't write the advice to Terry, as his assistant did.
-This depresses Terry, as the advice served as an inspiration for him.
-Jake goes to find the assistant, who tries to escape.
-However, Terry arrives and barricades him.
+While searching for suspects, Jake finds evidence that Parlov may have sent the threats to himself, as the handwriting on the threats and the inscription on Terry's book is the same.
+When they confront Parlov, he bluntly states that he didn't write the note; his ex-assistant, whom Parlov fired after having an affair with both his wife and his sister, did.
+This depresses Terry, but Jake assures him that he is still a hero and a role model for everyone in the precinct.
+They then track down and arrest the assistant.